Best Protein Powder

 2. Mixability.
 Whether you are making a shake or baking with it, you don’t want clumps that you have to mix through.

 3. Usability.
 A casein blend is much better for baking.
-Whey can be used but it creates a denser bar, cookie, or bread.
-Either can effectively be used in shakes.
+Whey can be used but it creates a denser bar, cookie, or bread unless you add baking powder or baking soda.
+Either can effectively be used in shakes or pancakes.

 5. Biological Value.
 This is how protein is absorbed and used by the body for growth.
 The higher the BV, the greater the efficiency.
 The standard is egg protein with a BV rating of 100.
 Milk protein is 85 and beef protein is 75.
 Whey protein isolate is the highest of whey proteins, with a BV of 159.

 6. Concentration.
 Is it a good value?
 For instance, if you want 20 grams of protein, do you need to take one scoop or three?
 How many calories, grams of carbohydrates, and grams of sugar come along with those 20 grams of protein?

 7. Overall price.
 If you order online, be sure to factor in shipping costs.
 Are discount codes available, or free shipping when a minimum total amount is met?